 A family trust is also known as a revocable living trust.
-The family or living trust is a simple yet powerful tool to help you do lots of things.
-One of those important things is that it helps you avoid probate (if set up correctly), but it does much more than just that.
+The family or living trust is a simple yet extremely powerful too.
+One of the most important benefits is that it can help you avoid probate (if set up correctly).
+But it does much more than just that.

 Once you set up your trust, you transfer assets into your trust.
 This is really easy to do.
 For financial assets like bank accounts and brokerage accounts, you just fill out a form that your bank and brokerage company gives you.
 Once you sign on the dotted line, your assets are retitled and thereafter held in the trust.
 You can also change the trustee and the beneficiary whenever you like.
 You do not lose any control over the assets.
 (That’s not the case with an irrevocable life insurance trust.)

 What’s important to realize is that the assets aren’t in the trust until you re-title them.
-Many people make the mistake of thinking that once they set up their trust, the assets are included.
-That’s a huge and potentially expensive mistake.
+Many people make the mistake of thinking that once they set up their trust, and list them in the trust, they are in the trust.
+Wrong.
+Just listing them in the trust doesn’t have any impact.
+It’s a huge and potentially expensive mistake.
 You have to re-title everything if you want it in the trust.

 For real estate, your lawyer will usually take care of retitling the assets.
 This is also a simple and inexpensive process.
 Nothing to worry about here.

 Why do people set up family trusts?

 Because they want to control what happens to their money once they die or become disabled.
 Once you die or become incapacitated, your trustee takes over using her power of attorney that is created through your trust.
 You don’t have to worry.